 Going Green—Concern for the environment is growing among U.S. households—and so are energy costs.
-Because of this, many custom builders are embracing green-building techniques.
+Because of this, many custom builders are embracing green techniques.
 Features like solar panels, water-saving appliances, insulation to prevent heat loss and the use of renewable or recycled building materials all improve a home’s efficiency.

 New Amenities—Today, homeowners like to see features that will enhance their lifestyle through health, entertainment and comfort.
 Yoga studios, resistance pools and fitness rooms encourage healthy living.
 Game rooms, theaters and even bowling alleys can be added for easy entertaining, while breezy, screened porches and warm hearths make a home feel cozy and welcoming.

 Home Tech—In a world where there’s an app for everything, buyers now expect a custom home to do more and be “smarter.”
 Nowadays, you can control many features in your home using a phone, including energy usage and climate control, security systems, lighting and even the music playing in each room.